Hey, I'm Steven Huang. Let's connect.

 DATA 100 - Principles and Techniques of Data Science

-Languages - Java, Python 3, Swift, HTML, CSS, Javascript, Typescript, RISC-V Assembly, C, SQL, Markdown
+Languages - Java, Python, Go, Swift, C, HTML, CSS, Javascript, Typescript, SQL, R, RISC-V Assembly, x86 Assembly